 The treatment needed for diabetes will depend on the type of diabetes a person has and whether their body still produces some insulin.

 For some people with type 2 diabetes, taking more exercise and managing their diet is enough to control their blood sugar levels.
-Others will need medicine to help the pancreas produce more insulin or to better manage blood glucose levels.
+Others will need medication to help the pancreas produce more insulin or to better manage blood glucose levels.

 People with type 1 diabetes can't produce any insulin, so need regular insulin injections.
 Some people with type 2 diabetes may also need insulin injections.